rubenhazelaar/kompo/README.md

 # Kompo

-Kompo is a react js like library which tries to stay as simple as possible.
+Kompo is a React js like library which tries to stay as simple as possible.
 No virtual DOM or JSX.
 Kompo loves the DOM & makes it possible to build interfaces through components.

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://raw.githubusercontent.com/rubenhazelaar/kompo/master/LICENSE)